Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/m/mpi4py/USER.md

 # mpi4py container user instructions

-**BETA VERSION and there are still problems with some containers.**
+**BETA VERSION, problems may occur and may not be solved quickly, and the documentation needs further development.**

 The mpi4py container is developed by AMD specifically for LUMI and contains the necessary parts to run mpi4py on LUMI, including a suitable version of ROCm for the version of mpi4py.
 The container also contains cupy and is also built to support GPU-aware MPI.

-The EasyBuild installation with the EasyConfigs mentioned below will do two things:
+The EasyBuild installation with the EasyConfigs mentioned below will do three things:

 1. It will copy the container to your own file space.
 We realise containers can be big, but it ensures that you have complete control over when a container is